Lennart26/lennart26/README.md

 Glad you have found my profile here on GitHub.
 In case you do not know me yet, here are a few basics about myself.
 Grew up in Germany, the Czech Republic, and Spain.
-Now serving GitHub's corporate clients in the Netherlands.
+Now serving GitHub's corporate clients throughout EMEA and based out of Amsterdam.
 Love motorcycles, photography and reading and everything software of course.
 What about you?
 Feel to reach out to me on any platform to connect.